Special effect: Live special effects

-Live special effects are effects that are used in front of a live audience, such as in theatre, sporting events, concerts and corporate shows.
+Live special effects are effects that are used in front of a live audience, such as in theatre, sporting generation genre, concerts and corporate shows.
 Types of effects that are commonly used include: flying effects, laser lighting, theatrical smoke and fog, CO2 effects, and pyrotechnics.
 Other atmospheric effects can include flame, confetti, bubbles, and snow.

 One notable example of live special effects in theatre production is in the Bregenz Festival with its use of a large, intricate stage that moves to supplement what's being acted on stage.

 Mechanical effects

 Mechanical effects encompass the use of mechanical engineering to a greater degree.
-Cars being flipped and hauled over buildings are usually an effect built on specialized rigs and gimbals.
+Cars being flipped and hauled over buildings are usually an effect built on specialised rigs and gimbals.
 Usually a team of engineers or freelance film companies provide these effects to producers.
 Camera workers, stunt artists or doubles, directors and engineers collaborate to produce the proper effect as the action is recorded against a green screen.
 It is then edited and reviewed before final release to the public.